youheinakagawa/panasonic-tv-app/memory-bank/systemPatterns.md

 - [x] Use UPnP/DLNA for TV discovery and control.
 - [x] Use IPC (Inter-Process Communication) for communication between the main process and renderer process.
 - [x] Use HTML, CSS, and JavaScript for the user interface.
+- [x] Use electron-builder for packaging the application as a standalone executable.
+- [x] Use PowerShell scripts for creating distribution packages.
+- [x] Use batch files for running the application with proper dependency management.

 ## Design Patterns
 - [x] Event-driven architecture: The application uses events to communicate between processes.